 At any given moment in time, it is possible to take a snapshot of the way a certain

-society is organized (for example, Wall Street in New York, the squatter settlements of
+society is organized, Wall Street in New York, the squatter settlements of

-context, there is a pattern of social integration, or network of social relations and
+context, there is a pattern of social integration.

 To understand how very different these arrangements can be, one could compare the pattern

 of social integration characteristic of feudal England with that to be found on the Amazon

 frontier in 1990.

 Moving from static snapshots to dynamic pictures of social

 change, we can look at the process of social integration and disintegration through